LiTaokui/Curriculum_vitae/README.md

 - 👋 Hi, I’m @LiTaokui from City University of Hong Kong.
 - 👀 I’m interested in Structure damage dection based on ANN and CNN.
 - 🌱 I’m currently learning TensorFlow.
-- 💞️ I’m looking to collaborate on DeepLearning neural networks.
+- 💞️ I’m looking to collaborate on DeepLearning.
 - 📫 You can contact me with my e-mail taokuili2-c@my.cityu.edu.hk

 <!---